kyma-project/nats-manager/docs/user/README.md

 * Declarative Configuration: Manage your NATS cluster configuration, including cluster size and storage options, through a simple Kubernetes CR.
 * Configurable Resource Allocation: Define specific CPU and memory requests and limits for the NATS pods to fit your cluster's capacity.
 * Seamless integration with the Eveniting module.

+### High Availability

+For high availability, the NATS servers must be set up across different availability zones for uninterrupted operation and uptime.
+NATS Manager deploys the NATS servers in the availability zones where your Kubernetes cluster has Nodes.
+If the Kubernetes cluster has Nodes distributed across at least three availability zones, NATS Manager automatically distributes the NATS servers across these availability zones.
+If the Kubernetes cluster doesn’t have Nodes distributed across at least three availability zones, high availability is compromised.

 ## Architecture